vishnu350/rs-mainspring-winder/README.md

 Watch mainspring winding for hobbyists has always been a problem, as most of us cannot afford the $1500 Bergeon set to wind vintage unbranded mainsprings/barrels.
 Or sometimes, the appropriate size just isn't available.
 This forces most casual hobbyists to resort to handwinding or other similar stunts, which will definitely kink or damage the mainspring.
 Worry not, as we have come to your rescue.

 This mainspring winder is designed using FreeCAD to be easily 3D printed with no post-processing/finishing required.
-It will approximately cost $5/set by most 3D print service providers.
+It will cost $10 for a single set (approximately) by most 3D print service providers.
 Alternatively, you may choose to just purchase a prebuilt kit from eBay seller **AndyShap2** [here](https://www.ebay.com/itm/125428348675).

 The winder design dimensions are parameterized.
 This allows us to dynamically change any size/dimensions parameter, and FreeCAD will recalculate the entire design accordingly for proper functionality.
-This is how the generator script is able to build a complete set of winders with different sizes each (7mm to 18mm) from just a single design file.
+This is how the generator script is able to build a complete set of winders with different sizes each (7mm to 18.5mm) from just a single design file.

 The RS mainspring winder works very well when constructed correctly, and can wind in both clockwise and counter-clockwise directions.
 It will not kink or damage the mainspring due to the PLA material being softer than steel, yet tough enough to withstand the winding stress.